SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-2.md

 # Create a Maintenance Notifications App with SAP Build Code

-Part 2, extend the application.
+Part 2: Extend the application.

 ### Add an External Resource to your Project